Summer Undergraduate Research Program (SURP)

 The goals of this project are: to develop an active program of undergraduate research in all disciplines; to teach students the common elements of the research process by actively engaging them in a research study; to encourage students to pursue careers in research; and to provide time and incentive for faculty members to engage in research.

 The research projects should be designed to provide students with insight into how to formulate research questions, design experiments, collect and analyze data, and communicate their results to the academic community.
 The program will begin with an opening reception to foster a sense of community between the student and faculty research scholars.
-It will conclude with a Banquet and Research Conference that will occur in Spring 2017.
-A brief report should be submitted via email to Katy Carr in the Office of the Vice Provost for Research and Strategic Initiatives by August 15, 2016 describing the research activities that took place during the summer.
+Each student will be required to present their research at Seaver College's annual Undergraduate Research and Scholarly Achievement Symposium in Spring 2018.
+A brief report should be submitted via email to Katy Carr in the Office of the Vice Provost for Research and Strategic Initiatives by August 15, 2017 describing the research activities that took place during the summer.

 Students will be required to register for a minimum of 4 units of 590/599 (Research/ Directed Studies) credit and may register for up to a total of 8 units over the 12-week session.
 Students will receive a 4-unit tuition scholarship.